 IMPORTANT NOTE: You will also be required to disable your anti-virus tools temporarily for some exercises, so make sure you have the anti-virus administrator permissions to do so.
 DO NOT plan on just killing your anti-virus service or processes, because most anti-virus tools still function even when their associated services and processes have been terminated.
 For many enterprise-managed clients, disabling your anti-virus tool may require a different password than the Administrator account password.
 Please bring that administrator password for your anti-virus tool.

 We also require that no enterprise group policies be applied to the system.
 These policies can and will interfere with our labs.

 Enterprise VPN clients may interfere with the network configuration required to participate in the class.
 If your system has an enterprise VPN client installed, you may need to uninstall it for the exercises in class.

-Alternatively, if you want a more flexible and configurable tool, you can download a free 30-day trial copy of VMware Workstation here.
-VMware will send you a time-limited license number for VMware Workstation if you register for the trial at their Web site.
+Alternatively, if you want a more flexible and configurable tool, you can download a free 30-day trial copy of VMware Workstation.
+VMware will send you a time-limited license number for VMware Workstation if you register for the trial on their website.
 No license number is required for VMware Player.

 VirtualBox is not supported and may interfere with our labs.
 It should not be installed on a system you are planning to use for this class.

-We will give you a DVD full of attack tools to experiment with during the class and take home for later analysis.
+We will give you a USB full of attack tools to experiment with during the class and to take home for later analysis.
 We will also provide a Linux image with all of our tools pre-installed that runs within VMware Player or VMware Workstation.